Secure Digital Semantic Communications: Fundamentals, Challenges, and Opportunities: Defenses against Attacks and Threats in Digital Semantic Communication

-To mitigate active attacks, digital SemCom can rely on standard packet security and protocol hardening measures, while adapting them to the semantic setting where a small number of packets may dominate task performance.
-Authenticated integrity protection helps prevent packet injection and manipulation, while anti-replay mechanisms and sequence validation mitigate replay and reordering.
-Robustness against selective dropping can be improved by adding redundancy across packets, using unequal error protection so that task-critical packets receive stronger protection, and employing plausibility checks at the receiver to detect inconsistencies in recovered semantic information when packets are missing or altered.
-Protocol operations such as acknowledgments, retransmissions, and rate adaptation should be protected against forged feedback by authenticating feedback messages and applying conservative fallback rules when the reported information is inconsistent.
+To mitigate active attacks, digital SemCom can rely on standard packet security and protocol hardening, while accounting for the semantic setting where a small subset of packets may dominate task performance.
+Authenticated integrity protection defends against injection and manipulation, and anti-replay mechanisms with sequence validation mitigate replay and reordering for both payload packets and semantic-related control messages.
+Robustness to selective dropping can be improved through cross-packet redundancy and unequal error protection for task-critical packets.
+In addition, receiver-side plausibility checks can detect inconsistencies in recovered semantic information under missing or altered packets, particularly when high-impact packets are selectively removed.
+Fragmentation and reassembly should be validated and hardened.
+This prevents malformed fragments and ambiguous reassembly outcomes from corrupting semantic information or bypassing sequence validation and integrity checks.
+Protocol operations such as acknowledgments, retransmissions, and rate adaptation should be protected against forged feedback.
+This can be achieved by authenticating feedback messages and applying conservative fallback rules when the reported state is inconsistent or statistically implausible.
+Configuration and synchronization exchanges should be authenticated, including coding and modulation settings, semantic model versions, codebooks, and knowledge base updates.
+Strict version validation and rollback prevention are also needed.
+These measures help avoid persistent transmitter-receiver mismatch that can degrade semantic decoding quality over multiple packets.
+While these mechanisms improve robustness, padding and redundancy may increase transmission delay.
+Protecting acknowledgments, retransmissions, and configuration exchanges also adds complexity to protocol control and state management.